What is Outsourcing?

 - Lack of quality control, as outsourcing companies are often profit-driven rather than focused on doing a good job

-CFI is a global provider of financial analyst certification and career advancement for finance professionals.
+Thank you for reading CFI’s guide to Outsourcing.
 To learn more and expand your career, explore the additional relevant CFI resources below.